G. G. Ponnambalam: Politics

 Following independence in February 1948, Ceylon's Sinhalese dominated government set about disenfranchising the 780,000 (12% of the population) Indian Tamils living in Ceylon by introducing the Ceylon Citizenship Bill.
 Ponnambalam and the ACTC opposed the bill.
 The bill prompted Ponnambalam to describe Prime Minister D. S. Senanayake as a "racist".
 The bill was passed by Parliament at its second reading on 20 August 1948, a day Ponnambalam described as a black one for Ceylon.
 Shortly afterwards Ponnambalam decided to join the UNP led government.
 He was made Minister of Industries, Industrial Research and Fisheries on 3 September 1948.
 Kankesanthurai Cement Factory, Paranthan Caustic Soda Chemical Factory and Valaichchenai Paper Mill were opened during Ponnambalam's ministerial tenure.

 Ponnambalam's decision to join the UNP led government in 1948 caused a split in the ACTC.
 Eventually, in December 1949, the ACTC dissidents, led by Chelvanayakam, C. Vanniasingam and E. M. V. Naganathan, formed the Illankai Tamil Arasu Kachchi (ITAK, Federal Party).
 As Ceylon's two main parties, the UNP and Sri Lanka Freedom Party (SLFP), introduced policies, such as the Sinhala Only Act, which further discriminated against the country's minorities, ITAK's Tamil nationalism became more popular than the ACTC's conservatism.
 At the 1956 parliamentary election the ITAK overtook the ACTC as the most popular party amongst Ceylon Tamils.

 Ponnambalam was re-elected at the 1952 parliamentary election.
-His cabinet portfolio was changed to Minister of Industries and Fisheries in June 1952.
-In October 1953 newly appointed Prime Minister John Kotelawala forced Ponnambalam to resign from the government because Ponnambalam was a supporter of former Prime Minister Dudley Senanayake.
+His cabinet portfolio was changed to Minister of Industries and Fisheries in June 1952..
+On 22 October 1953 — shortly after Sir John Kotelawala replaced Dudley Senanayake as Prime Minister — G. G. Ponnambalam left his post as Minister of Industries and Fisheries amid a cabinet reshuffle widely reported at the time and attributed to political realignment because Ponnambalam had supported Dudley.

 Ponnambalam was re-elected at the 1956 parliamentary election but lost his seat at the March 1960 parliamentary election.
 He tried unsuccessfully to re-gain his seat at the July 1960 parliamentary election.
 He was elected at the 1965 parliamentary election.
 After the election the ACTC joined the UNP led national government and Ponnambalam was offered a ministerial position which he declined.
 Between 1967 and 1969 Ponnambalam led Ceylon's delegation to UN General Assembly.
 Ponnambalam lost his seat again at the 1970 parliamentary election.

 Ponnambalam died on 9 February 1977.
 (Note: Another source gives Ponnambalam's date of death as 9 December 1977.)
-A commemorative 75 cents stamp was issued on 22 May 1986.
+Sri Lanka Post issued a commemorative postage stamp on 22 May 1986.